Eva Hornecker

 Professor of HCI

 at the Bauhaus-Universität Weimar in Germany, chairing the Human Computer Interaction group in the Computer Science and Media department , in the Faculty of Media Since February 2013.
-I lead our HCI master (M.Sc.) program
+I lead our HCI master (M.Sc.) program.
+As of October 2022, I also serve as vice-dean for research for the Faculty of Media of BUW.

 From autumn 2008 I was a SICSA lecturer at the University of Strathclyde, co-leading the Mobiquitous Lab in Glasgow, UK.
 Before, I worked at several places, including the UK's Open University, Sussex University, the Vienna University of Technology, and the HitLabNZ, following my PhD in Bremen, Germany.